HappyFaceGoettingen/HappyFace-MadMask/README.md

      ├── data     --->  A symbolic link to a data location ├── hooks
      ├── lib
-     ├── madmask  --->  MadMask command executor as a web server and executable wrappers in a HappyFace instance ├── node_modules  ---> Local npm libraries
+     ├── madmask  --->  MadMask command executor as a web server and executable wrappers in HappyFace instance ├── node_modules  ---> Local npm libraries
      ├── resources     ---> Resources of native Android and iPhone applications ├── scss